-It is very important to insist on having comprehensive genetic profiling of your lung cancer tissue.
+It is very important to insist on having comprehensive molecular profiling of your lung cancer tissue.

 Some lung cancer patients report being told that there is no treatment option for them.
-If no genetic testing has previously been done for these patients, the next step is to make sure to get the genetic testing done, if at all possible.
+If no biomarker testing has previously been done for these patients, the next step is to make sure to get the molecular testing done, if at all possible.
 For more information:

 - NCI-Designated Cancer Centers – NCI-designated cancer centers deliver cutting-edge cancer treatments to patients in communities across the United States.
 Find a center near you and make an appointment for a second opinion.

 What Size Tissue Sample Is Needed For Testing?

 The more tissue, the better.
 In addition to core biopsy, tumor tissue can be obtained through bronchoscopy, lymph node biopsy, mediastinoscopy, CT-guided core needle biopsy, and via the VATS (Video-Assisted Thoracoscopic Surgery) procedure.